ADD CONDITION

 Drug Overview

 You can use this medication for the temporary relief of minor pain.
 It is designed to help alleviate discomfort, making it easier for you to go about your daily activities.
-If you're experiencing minor pain, this drug may provide the relief you need.
+If you're experiencing minor pain, this drug may be a suitable option to consider for quick relief.

 Uses